Writing to Reach You

 "Writing to Reach You" is the first single taken from Scottish rock band Travis's second studio album, The Man Who (1999).

 Background

-The song was written by Fran Healy, who admitted that he had written this song while listening to "'74–'75" on the radio and took the guitar chords from Oasis's "Wonderwall" and "D'You Know What I Mean?"; as overts acknowledgement of this, the song contains the lyric "and what's a wonderwall, anyway?".
+The song was written by Fran Healy, who admitted that he had written this song while listening to "'74–'75" on the radio and took the guitar chords from Oasis's "Wonderwall" and "D'You Know What I Mean?"; as an overt acknowledgement of this, the song contains the lyric "and what's a wonderwall, anyway?".

 In 2004, both "Writing to Reach You" and "Wonderwall" were mixed with Green Day's "Boulevard of Broken Dreams" in the popular mashup "Boulevard of Broken Songs".

 The single was the band's first release in Japan and Australia, following their success in the United Kingdom.
 The song also earned Travis their first appearance on Top of the Pops.
 The single peaked at number 14 on the UK singles chart.
 Fran was reading Letters to Felice from Franz Kafka while he wrote this song.